 - Call your credit card provider.
-If the card is physically present, call the number on the back of your card.
-Otherwise, look for the number on your credit card statement or online.
-Credit card providers have zero liability policy, meaning you won’t be held liable for unauthorized charges you report to your card issuer.
+If your card is physically present, call the number on the back of it.
+Otherwise, look for a contact number on your credit card statement or online.
+Credit card providers have zero liability policies through which you’re not held liable for unauthorized charges you report to your card issuer.

 - Review your credit card transactions.
 Make sure you note all transactions you didn’t make.
-You can also check your other credit card transactions to make sure they aren’t compromised as well.
+You can also check your other credit card transactions (from other cards and/or previous statements) to make sure they aren’t compromised as well.

 - Change your password and PIN.
 Proceed to change your password and credit card PIN to prevent additional unauthorized charges.

 - Call the credit bureaus.
 If multiple credit card accounts are compromised, call the credit bureaus.
 In this case, you may also call the police and file a report — especially, if you suspect identity theft.